Join Us at Webster

 • Thesis (8 ECTS)

 Full-time students working toward the Bachelor of Arts in Strategic Communication will usually carry a course load of five courses per semester (30 ECTS).
-The regular duration of the program is 4 years (8 semesters).
+The regular duration of the program is four years (eight semesters).
 Students usually attend 36 hours of courses over a 12-week calendar period concurrent with 114 hours of self-learning.

 Discipline Core Module 1: Foundation